akshajsaigandi-ux/RL-Adaptive-RISCV-AI-SoC/README.md

 | Fixed 8 PE | **5** |
 | RL Adaptive | **7** |

-The adaptive controller maintains lower worst-case execution behavior than smaller fixed PE configurations.
+The RL-Adaptive configuration maintains a lower worst-case cycle count than the smaller fixed configurations while dynamically selecting the available PE resources according to workload characteristics.

 ---